 We have an agreement with Bowdoin and Colby that allows each library to borrow books from the others for reserve purposes in emergency situations while we work to purchase a copy of our own.
-If you need a book on reserve quickly that we don’t own, but Bowdoin or Colby does, contact Jeff Kazin at x8284, so he can request it and get it on reserve as quickly as possible.
+If you need a book on reserve quickly that we don’t own, but Bowdoin or Colby does, contact Connie Mullane at x5930, so it can requested for reserve as quickly as possible.
 This agreement does not extend to art books from Bowdoin or Colby.

 The automated library system tracks the number of times individual reserves have been checked out.
 These statistics are e-mailed to you at the end of each semester.
 They are also available for review throughout the semester at Circulation.
 We cannot report statistics for e-reserves at this time.